TerryMinal/leftTwickz/README.md

  * Download or clone this repo
  * Open map.html in your browser

- (YES!
+ YES!
 We didn't use Flask and python for data processing!
 Why?
+Here's an illustration of data flow:

+  api --> python --> Flask --> js(JSON)

+  api --> js

-Here's an illustration of data flow: api --> python --> Flask --> js(JSON) vs api --> js) Cut out the middle man when you can
+  Cut out the middle man when you can

 ###